zachmay/inventorium/report.md

   `POST`, etc.)
 - HTTP headers are parsed and, where applicable, marshalled into native data types:
-    - The request `Content-Type` header is checked to ensure that the body of the request is in a format that our application is willing to accept
+    - The request `Content-Type` header is checked to ensure that the body of the request is in a format that our application is able to accept
-    - The `Accept` header is checked to ensure that the client will accept a response in a format our application is willing to deliver
+    - The `Accept` header is checked to ensure that the client will accept a response in a format our application is able to deliver
 - URL path fragments (such as the ID of a building) and query string parameters are parsed and marshalled into native data types
 - The relevant path fragments, query string parameters, and headers are passed to the handler.
 - If successful, the return value of the handler is marshalled into an appropriate encoding based on the request's `Accept` header.

 There are two important themes here.
-The first is that in all cases, our application logic ought deals with semantically meaningful domain values rather than simply strings or associative arrays (probably full of strings themselves!) and our framework should abstract the details of marshalling raw strings from the request into our domain data types and from our domain data types into raw strings in the response.
+The first is that although HTTP is a fundamentally text-based protocol, in all cases, our application logic should deal with semantically meaningful domain values rather than simple strings or associative arrays.
+The framework should abstract the details of marshalling these raw strings from the request into our domain data types and from our domain data types into raw strings in the response.

 The second is that the framework should abstract the details of handling as many common HTTP error cases as possible.
-If we can declaratively define the content types our application is willing to accept, the framework should use that information to return `415 Unsupported Media Type` without our application code's direct intervention if the client gives us a content type we do not support of return `400 Bad Request` if the request body cannot be parsed into a suitable value.
-Of course, there will always be error cases that only our application can know about.
-If a request is made for a record that is not in the database, we should not expect the framework to know to return `404 Not Found`, but we should expect it to return that error response if the request URL does not map to any known handler.
+If we can declaratively define the content types our application is able to accept, the framework should use that information to return `415 Unsupported Media Type` without our application code's direct intervention if the client request's body is given in a content type we do not support or to return `400 Bad Request` if the request body cannot be parsed into a suitable value

+There will always be error cases that only our application can know about.
+If a request is made for a record that is not in the database, we should not expect the framework to know to return `404 Not Found`.
+However, we should expect it to return `404 Not Found` if the request URL does not map to any known handler.

 Servant is quite successful in these two regards, and I would argue that the Haskell language contributes to that succes.
 It does not surprise me to see a pervasive focus on using meaningful domain data types in a strongly-typed language like Haskell, but Servant leverages Haskell's features to good effect, using typeclasses to automate marshalling to and from domain data types.
-For example, if you have a data type that implements the `ToJSON` and `FromJSON` type classes, that data type can be accepted in the body for requests with the `Content-Type: application/json` header and returned in the response for requests with the `Accept: application/json` header.
+For example, if you have a data type that implements the `ToJSON` and `FromJSON` type classes, that data type can be accepted in the body of requests with the `Content-Type: application/json` header and returned in response to requests with the `Accept: application/json` header.

-Similarly, any language could support a framework that offers a declarative way to define acceptable content types, required headers, and so on, but Servant's radical approach of using Haskell's type system to make that declarative specification not just a source of runtime information but a binding, compile-time contract for handler functions is extraordinarily powerful.
+Similarly, any language could support a framework that offers a declarative way to define acceptable content types, required headers, and so on, but Servant's radical approach uses Haskell's type system to make that declarative specification not just a source of runtime information but a binding, compile-time contract for handler functions.
 Servant also supports using that same type-level declarative specification to drive tools that generate API documentation and client code for other languages like JavaScript.

 While working with Servant, I did come across a few odd corner cases, mostly involving unexpected response codes in certain error cases.
-It is possible Servant understands the HTTP specification better than I do, but Servant is a relatively immature library.
-However, despite some shortcomings, what Servant offers is a library that takes the classic software engineering mantra, "Don't Repeat Yourself", stretches it to its limits, and lets the compiler enforce it all.
-I was very impressed.
+It is possible Servant understands the HTTP specification better than I do, but Servant is a relatively immature library and these corner cases may be actual bugs.
+However, despite some shortcomings, Servant is a very impressive web development framework.

 **Persistent**

-As we have discussed, we use PostgreSQL for our application's data storage layer.
+As we have discussed, Inventorium uses PostgreSQL for our application's persistence layer.
 To interface with it, our application issues queries to the database server to retrieve records and execute inserts, updates, and deletes.
 These queries are expressed in PostgreSQL's dialect of SQL, or Structured Query Language.
 These textual queries are transmitted over the network where they are parsed and executed by the database server.